Michigan Motorcycle Accident Lawsuit: What You Need To Know

-There are two types of motorcycle accident lawsuits in Michigan a motorcyclist can file.
+In Michigan, there are two types of motorcycle accident lawsuits a motorcyclist can file.
 One allows you to recover pain and suffering compensation.
 The other allows recovery of unpaid and overdue No-Fault benefits.
 There are filing deadlines.
 And it is highly advisable to hire an experienced lawyer.

 What type of motorcycle accident lawsuits can you file?

 In Michigan, you can file a motorcycle accident lawsuit for pain and suffering compensation against the at-fault driver of the car or truck who caused the crash.
 You can also file one for unpaid and overdue No-Fault benefits against the auto insurance company that has not paid on your claim.

 In Michigan, this type of motorcycle accident lawsuit is also referred to as a third-party claim, negligence claim or tort claim.
 It allows a person to recover for pain and suffering compensation and other economic damages.
 If a motorcyclist is more than 50% at fault, he or she is barred from suing.

 To recover pain and suffering damages after a motorcyclist has been injured in a crash involving a car or truck, you must prove that the crash was caused by the at-fault driver’s negligence and that you suffered a “serious impairment of body function.”

 An injured motorcyclist may also be able to sue for “excess” medical expenses and lost wages in his or her lawsuit for pain and suffering compensation.